ChengmingFan/Discord-Messenger/README.md

 # Discord-Messenger
-A python script for sending messages in specific discord channels automatically.
+A python script for sending (specific or random) messages in specific discord channels automatically.

 ## How to use
 1. Get your discord token from the console of your browser